This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 To Freeze the Cookie Dough for Baking Later

-What's the Texture Like
+But What's the Texture Like?

 The actual cookie part is not overly sweet since there isn't a lot of sugar in the cookie dough, most of the sweetness (and flavour) comes from the jam.
-So make sure to use a jam flavour that you love.
+So make sure to use a jam flavour you love.

 - Measure and have all your ingredients ready to go before starting.
 This will make the process run smoothly, quickly, and easily.